lmjohns3/theanets/README.rst

 separated by spaces, to generating words that seem like they might belong in *Moby Dick*, things like "captain," "ahab, too," and "constantly used the coil."

-Much amusement can (and should) be derived from a temporal model extending itself forward in this way.
+Much amusement can be derived from a temporal model extending itself forward in this way.
 After all, how else would we ever think of "Pequodeers," "Starbuckably," or "Ginqueg"?!

 More Information
 ================